Antoine0Girardin/Inflation-OPI-4-triangle/README.md

 # Inflation-OPI-4-triangle

-This project contains the code used in the paper "Around the Finner inequality in the symmetric four output triangle network".
+This project contains the code used in the paper "Violation of the Finner inequality in the four-output triangle network".

 We use NSI inflations to bound the correlator E2.